Information Technology Steering Committee

 - All proposals must be formally presented in person to the ITSC by the business unit that will act as the sponsor for the proposed project throughout its lifecycle.

-- All proposals must be reviewed and approved for technological merit by the IT department.
+- All proposals must be reviewed and approved for technological merit by the Division of Information Technology.

 - Approval for all projects will be reached through a consensus vote of the ITSC.
 The vote will be administered by the ITSC chair.
 If agreed to by the committee, an electronic vote via email or some other means may be called for after hearing the in-person presentation of the business case.